5 Advantages of Being a Progressive Care Unit Travel Nurse

 1. Progressive care unit nursing bridges the gap between ICU and medical-surgical units

-Some patients have needs that are greater than the limited care offered in medical-surgical units, but do not meet the criteria to justify transfer to intensive care.
+Some patients have greater needs than the limited care offered in medical-surgical units but do not meet the criteria to justify transfer to intensive care.

 Nurses in progressive care units are trained to respond to the heightened needs of these patients at a lower cost than would be generated in the ICU.

 This ensures patients receive the exact care they need rather than too much or too little intervention from other units.